-EKU also has become increasingly popular with military veterans and was ranked third or higher nationally five of the past seven years by Military Times EDGE magazine for its efforts to help veterans and their dependents achieve their educational dreams.
+EKU also has become increasingly popular with military veterans and has ranked 17th or higher nationally seven of the past eight years by Military Times EDGE magazine for its efforts to help veterans and their dependents achieve their educational dreams.

 Other points of pride include:

-- “America’s Best Colleges” for eight consecutive years, according to Forbes
+- “America’s Best Colleges” for 10 consecutive years, according to Forbes

 - Top tier, Regional Universities in the South, U.S. News & World Report “Best Colleges” survey, six consecutive years